PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 19:06:59
+Last updated: 2024-04-02 19:07:32
-Random Quote: A hero is no braver than an ordinary man, but he is braver five minutes longer. - Ralph Waldo Emerson
+Random Quote: One of the tests of leadership is the ability to recognize a problem before it becomes an emergency. - Olivier Messiaen